Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Ireland v Argentina kick-off at 6.30pm live on Channel 4 from Aviva Stadium, Dublin

-France v South Africa kick-off at 8.05pm live on Premier Sports (tbc) from Stade de France, Paris
+France v South Africa kick-off at 8.05pm live on Premier Sports from Stade de France, Paris

 Saturday 17th November 2018